Fujiki relations and fibrations of irreducible symplectic varieties: Methods

 The notion of Lagrangian subvarieties does not depend on the chosen embedded resolution because for two resolutions we can go over to a common resolution.
-We discuss other criteria that can be used to test if a subvariety is Lagrangian.
+Our definition is consistent with Matsushita's definition, \cite[Definition~1]{Mat00}, \cite[Definition~1.2]{Mat05}.
+The following criteria can be used to test if a subvariety is Lagrangian.